 You can also see how your content measures up against the ranking posts regarding your post’s specific terms versus competitors.

-Here’s a screenshot of how it looks inside your
+Here’s a screenshot of how it looks inside your WordPress post editor.

 Two other tools work similarly (we haven’t yet but are worth a look):